 This product has been made available in three different diameters- 15, 16, and 17 inches.
 For a high strength to weight-bearing capacity ratio, we highly recommend having these installed.

-These have a black satin finish and a bold chrome construction meant to make it durable.
+These have a black satin finish and a bold chrome construction meant to make them durable.
 It’s also lightweight, being only 25.3 pounds.
-The load index rating for this is 2500, so if you regularly carry lots of weight on the back of your truck, these wheels will be a great help.
+The load index rating for this is 2500, so if you regularly carry lots of weight on the back of your truck, these will be the best wheels for f150.

 Again, the V grade speed rating will be suitable for your daily ventures on various road types.